 Things to help with your foot care

-- Ask an appropriately trained health care professional to check your feet at least once a year.
+ask a health care professional with suitable training to check your feet at least once a year

 - pain in your feet

 - pins and needles in your feet